Moduli of objects in finite length abelian categories: Abelian categories and base-change

 Let $S'$ be any other simple object in $\cC$, and suppose that there is a nonzero morphism $P_S \to S'$, which necessarily is an epimorphism.
 Since both $S'$ and $S$ are simple, the kernels of $P_S \to S$ and $P_S \to S'$ are maximal proper subobjects of $P_S$, and so they must agree by \cite[Lem.
 3.6]{krause-ks-cats}.
 This implies $S \cong S'$. \end{proof}

 \begin{notn} Let $I$ denote the set of isomorphism classes of simple objects in $\cC$.
 We denote by $\{ S_i \}_{i \in I}$ a set of simple objects from each of the isomorphism classes, and choose their respective indecomposable projective covers $\{ P_i \}_{i \in I}$.
-By \cref{lemma: projective covers of simples}, the latter set is independent of any choices, up to isomorphism. \end{notn}
+By \cref{lemma: projective covers of simples}, the latter set is independent of any choice, up to isomorphism.
+We call $\{P_i\}_{i \in I}$ as above the \emph{canonical set of projective generators}. \end{notn}